Derek Fildebrandt: Controversies

 On 27 May 2016, Wildrose leader Brian Jean suspended Fildebrandt for an indefinite period of time after he wrote "Proud to have constituents like you!" in response to a comment referring to Ontario premier Kathleen Wynne as "Mr. Wynne, or whatever the hell she identifies as" which Jean called "unacceptable."
 This came on the heels of an incident where Fildebrandt criticised Premier Wynne in the Alberta Legislature as Wynne sat in the gallery as a guest.
 Fildebrandt said he "entirely misread" the original comment.
 On Tuesday, 31 May, he was reinstated into the Wildrose Caucus and as the Opposition Shadow Minister of Finance.

 Also in 2016, Fildebrandt was accused of hitting his neighbour's parked vehicle with his truck, causing an estimated $2000 in damage and driving off.
 He appeared in court to plea not guilty and denied it happened, saying "I would've left a note on the front windshield.
 It's the decent thing to do."
 On 4 December 2017, Fildebrandt was fined $402 under the Alberta Highways Traffic Act.

 On 9 August 2017, it was reported that Fildebrandt was renting out his Edmonton apartment on Airbnb while claiming a housing allowance from the Legislature of Alberta to pay for the apartment.
 He initially defended himself, calling the act "reasonable and a part of the modern sharing economy."
 Later, Fildebrandt apologized and claimed that he returned the income made from the property.

-On August 2017, Alberta Party Leader Greg Clark alleged that Fildebrandt had double-charged for meals and MLA expenses.
+In August 2017, Alberta Party Leader Greg Clark alleged that Fildebrandt had double-charged for meals and MLA expenses.
 Fildebrandt ordered an investigation and found a total of $192.60 over a period of two years due to “administrative errors.”